cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/certificate-transparency-monitoring.md

 You _should_ take action when something is clearly wrong, such as if you:

-- Do not recognize the certificate issuer
+- Do not recognize the certificate issuer.
-- Have recently noticed problems with your website
+- Have recently noticed problems with your website.

 ---